Andre Geim: Honours and awards

+Ig Nobel Prize in Physics

+Geim shared the 2000 Ig Nobel Prize in Physics with Sir Michael Berry for the frog experiment.
+The experiment involved magnetic properties of water scaling to levitate a small frog with magnets, which he and Berry reported in the European Journal of Physics in 1997.

+By 2022, his Ig Nobel Prize-winning work on the magnetic levitation of a frog was reportedly part of the inspiration for China's lunar gravity research facility.

 Nobel Prize in Physics

 On 5 October 2010, Geim was awarded the 2010 Nobel Prize in Physics jointly with Novoselov "for groundbreaking experiments regarding the two-dimensional material graphene".
 Upon hearing of the award he said, "I'm fine, I slept well.
 I didn't expect the Nobel Prize this year", and that his plans for the day would not change.
 The lecture for the award took place on 8 December 2010 at Stockholm University.
 He said he hopes that graphene and other two-dimensional crystals will change everyday life as plastics did for humanity, although we need to wait for a few decades to see the results.

-Ig Nobel

-Geim shared the 2000 Ig Nobel Prize in physics with Michael Berry for the frog experiment.
-He received it for using the magnetic properties of water scaling to levitate a small frog with magnets.